I am Debby Burton, and I am a Momma Addict.

 I am a physician who has run her own private practice.
 We are financially secure and do not have an expensive lifestyle to maintain.
 The great bulk of our spending has been on our children…because raising children is quite an expensive habit!

-To this day, my brain frequently drifts back to how I can support my daughters continue their climb to stability and happiness.
+To this day, my brain frequently drifts back to figure out how I can support my daughters as they continue their climb to stability and happiness.
 My husband gently nudges me to wean the girls out of our family decision-making tree.
 Spending money on ourselves has been very low on the priority list.
 I was struggling to accept that it was my turn!

 3. Beating the addiction: